-Based on these experiences, I decided to share with you my checklist (list of points to verify) of 12 points to avoid many disappointments during a sewing project.
+Based on these experiences, I decided to share with you my 12-point checklist to avoid many disappointments during a sewing project.

 Are you ready?
 Let’s go!